tcorbettclark/sql-constructor/README.md

 * `indented_joinwith` as a shorthand to prefix `joinwth` with an indent and postfix with an outdent.

+See the source code docstrings for details.

 ## Tests

 See the unittests in the `tests/` directory.

 # Alternatives

-Before deciding to create SQL-Constructor I tried various approaches "in anger" on real projects.
+Before deciding to create **SQL Constructor** I tried various approaches "in anger" on real projects.
 Most notably:

 * Templating the SQL either with vanilla Jinja2 or variants designed to work with SQL like JinjaSQL (e.g. https://github.com/hashedin/jinjasql).